CGJennings/se3docs/docs/dm-res-image.md

 The class provides methods that can be used to get the underlying image’s nominal dimensions, paint the image in a graphics context, get a version of the image as either a BufferedImage or VectorImage, and more.

-## ⚠️ Resource creation scripts
+## Resource creation scripts

 When using `ResourceKit.getImage` or `ImageUtils.get`, if the image path ends in `.js`, it will be loaded as a script file, run, and its `createResource()` function invoked.
 This function should return the desired image resource.
 This can be used to save space when the image can be generated dynamically.
 For example, if the image is a mirror image of another image resource, a resource script could load the other resource, flip it using the `imageutils` library, and return the flipped image.
+Or, an image that is mostly transparent could be created on the fly by loading an image of the non-transparent area and combining it with a blank image.